loadmill/loadmill-docs/testing-with-cors.md

 // This part goes before your own handlers: app.use(function (req, res, next) {
-    var origin = req.header("Origin");
+    // This request header contains the host of the CORS client: var origin = req.header("Origin");

-    var requestMethod = req.header("Access-Control-Request-Method");
+    // This request header contains the HTTP request method: var requestMethod = req.header("Access-Control-Request-Method");

     if (origin === "http://www.loadmill.com"
         || origin === "https://www.loadmill.com") {

-        res.header("Access-Control-Allow-Origin", origin);
+        // This response header allows CORS from loadmill.com: res.header("Access-Control-Allow-Origin", origin);

-        // This header is required only if use cookies in your tests: res.header("Access-Control-Allow-Credentials", 'true');
+        // This response header is required only if use cookies in your tests: res.header("Access-Control-Allow-Credentials", 'true');

         if (req.method === 'OPTIONS' && origin && requestMethod) {
             // It's a pre-flight request:

-            var requestHeaders = req.header("Access-Control-Request-Headers");
+            // This request header contains the request headers of the request: var requestHeaders = req.header("Access-Control-Request-Headers");

             setPreFlightHeaders(res, requestMethod || "", requestHeaders || "");
             return res.sendStatus(204);
         }
         else {
+            // If your test scenario involves reading response headers,
-            var exposedHeaders = req.header("Loadmill-Request-Expose-Headers") || "";
+            // we automatically include them in this request header: var exposedHeaders = req.header("Loadmill-Request-Expose-Headers") || "";

-            res.header("Access-Control-Expose-Headers", exposedHeaders);
+            // This response header allows the test client to read the requested headers: res.header("Access-Control-Expose-Headers", exposedHeaders);
         }
     }